hamidgasmi/training.computerscience.os.linux/README.md

 # training.computerscience.linux
 ## emacs:
-How to install yaml mode for emacs: it is usin: https://github.com/yoshiki/yaml-mode
+   Source for how to install yaml mode for emacs: https://github.com/yoshiki/yaml-mode
 ## git: